 This is a residential subdivision construction project.
 Sanitary and storm water sewer systems will be installed.
 Streets with curb and gutter will be constructed and paved.
 Homes and driveways will be constructed.
-An existing permanent storm water sedimentation pond will be used to treat storm water from the proposed subdivision.
+A permanent storm water sedimentation pond will be built to treat storm water from the proposed subdivision.

 c.
-Existing Site Conditions (from Feasibility Study April 2005, Tom Trowbridge)
+Existing Site Conditions